-For the reporting period ending 30 June 2022, Warakirri Cropping's portfolio consisted of ~164,000 hectares of farmland, producing ~400,000t of crops.
+For the reporting period ending 30 June 2023, Warakirri Cropping's portfolio consisted of ~164,000 hectares of farmland, producing ~410,000t of crops.

-Warakirri Cropping categorise its business as follows:
+Warakirri Cropping categorises its business operation and supply chain into three main areas, as follows:

 - Operational Implementation: farming employees, consultants and contractors used across the portfolio to execute farming activities. - Farming Supplies: the products that we source and use including seed, fertiliser, agricultural chemicals, machinery and PPE.
-This category also covers the uniform and personal protective equipment used in our operations. - Product Marketing: including storage, transportation, and end customers of our produce.
+This category also covers the uniform and personal protective equipment used in our operations. - Product Marketing: including storage, transportation, and end customers of our product.

-An assessment of modern slavery risk has been completed across the above categories for the reporting period to consider whether Warakirri Cropping is causing, contributing, or directly linked to modern slavery practices.
-For each of the defined areas of operation and supply chain categories, we have identified the types of risks caused by, or contributed to by our business.
+Consistent with the previous reporting period, in FY 2023 an assessment of modern slavery risk was completed across the above categories to consider whether Warakirri Copping is causing, contributing, or directly linked to modern slavery practices.

+In FY2023 we continued to assess our operation and supply chain categories, against the below identified risks:
-- Sector and Industry risks (low risk)

-- Products and services risks (low to medium risk)

-- Geographic risks (low to medium risk)
+- Sector and Industry risks (low to medium risk) - Products and services risks (low to medium risk) - Geographic risks (low to medium risk)